 Many people go over their TFSA contribution limit without knowing it.
-This happens when they withdraw and deposit money in the same year — again, treating their TFSA like an everyday bank account.
+This happens when they withdraw and deposit money in the same year.
+They're treating their TFSA like an everyday bank account.

-“The thing to remember is that on January 1, you gain 2 things: The 1st is $5,500 more in contribution room.
-The 2nd is that you also get back the room from withdrawals you made in the prior year,” says Steele.
+“The thing to remember is that on January 1, you gain two things: The first is more contribution room.
+The second is that you also get back the room from withdrawals you made in the prior year,” says Steele.

 The penalty?
-The Canada Revenue Agency (CRA) charges 1% per month for any amount over your total TFSA limit ($57,500 in 2018) until you take it out.
-So in the example above, you would pay $75 a month — and it can take the CRA a few months to let you know.
+The Canada Revenue Agency (CRA) charges 1% per month for any amount over your total TFSA limit until you take it out.
+So in the example above, you would pay $15 a month — and it can take the CRA a few months to let you know.